 Some materials never require copyright permissions.
 These include: (1) works published in the United States before 1923, which are by legal definition in the public domain; (2) U.S. government works; (3) state judicial opinions; (4) legislative enactments, and other official documents; (5) blank forms; (6) titles; and (7) extemporaneous speeches1.

-In order to determine if use of the work of others incorporated in the ETD falls under fair use, read thoroughly both ProQuests copyright guide, Copyright Law and Graduate Research: New Media, New Rights, and Your New Dissertation by Dr. Kenneth D. Crews2, and the University of Pittsburghs copyright information.
+In order to determine if use of the work of others incorporated in the ETD falls under fair use, read thoroughly both ProQuests copyright guide, Copyright and Your Dissertation or Thesis: Ownership, Fair Use, and Your Rights and Responsibilities by Dr. Kenneth D. Crews2, and the University of Pittsburghs copyright information.
 Consult the Chicago Manual of Style for explanations of a variety of issues related to copyright.
 Further questions regarding use of copyrighted materials should be discussed with faculty advisors and/or an attorney familiar with copyright law.

 Once it is determined that permission to use copyrighted materials must be obtained, contact the copyright holder by mail or e-mail and request permission.
 When publishing the thesis or dissertation as an ETD, it is essential to indicate that it will be published electronically by the University of Pittsburgh.